PrimalMyst/Books/NAME_UPDATE_SUMMARY.md

 ## Update Completed: July 23, 2025

+### Repository Renamed: PrimalMyst-books
+**Updated from "PrimalMyst-wiki" to "PrimalMyst-books"** to better reflect the Norse-mystical theme.
+The project is now conceptualized as a collection of mystical tomes and ancient books rather than a modern wiki.

+### Thematic Alignment
+- **"Books"** fits perfectly with Norse mythology and ancient wisdom themes
+- **"Tomes"** and mystical library concepts enhance immersion
+- **Ancient knowledge preservation** aligns with Yggdrasil/World Tree lore
+- **Scholarly mystical pursuit** matches the game's skill-based learning systems

 ### Game Name Finalized
 **PrimalMyst** has been selected as the final game name, replacing all previous references to "ChronoMyst" and "MysticMyst".